Warehouse Optimisation Guide To Maximise Potential - SEC Group

 Setting specific and measurable goals is important to track the growth of your optimisation efforts.

-3. Designing And Planning
+3. Designing and Planning

 Based on the assessment and objectives, design a detailed plan for optimising your warehouse.
 This may involve revisiting the warehouse layout, storage and picking strategies, inventory placements and deciding the automation manual tasks.
 Analyse how the changes will affect current operations and plan for minimal disruption.